steppenwolf7/nasa/README.md

 # nasa_api and ISS Tracker

-Simple app which is showing pictures from NASA API
+Simple app which shows pictures from NASA API